 For the purposes of the present document, the following terms and definitions given in 3GPP TS 23.501 [2], clause 3.1 apply:

 Allowed NSSAI

+Alternative S-NSSAI

 Target NSSAI

 *** 2nd Change ***

 4.2.2.1 General

 The procedure in the present clause is applicable when the NF service consumer (e.g. AMF) creates an AM policy association when the UE registers to the network, and when the AMF is relocated (between the different AMF sets) and the new AMF selects a new PCF.
 The procedure for the case where the AMF is relocated and the new AMF selects the old PCF is defined in clause 4.2.3.1.